Go directly to product information

 Smell and taste

-- 2,3,4,6-tetrathiaheptane (also found in mushrooms),
+• 2,3,4,6-tetrathia hetane (also found in mushrooms),

-The oil from the seeds of Scorodophloeus zenkeri (divida) and Afrostyrax lepidophyllus contains 91.0-96.1% sulfur compounds.
+The oil from the seeds of Scorodophloeus zenkeri (divida) and Afrostyrax lepidophyllus contains 91.0-96.1% sulphur compounds.
 The predominant compound is 2,4,5,7-tetrathiaoctane, accounting for 51.5-52.9%.

 Usage

 Ngô hiômi is used as a substitute for garlic in West African dishes, for example in rubs and marinades, or in nkwi, a famous very spicy soup in which ngô hiômi plays the leading role.
-Compared to garlic powder, the powder from the garlic tree is much more aromatic.
+Compared to garlic powder, the powder of the garlic tree is much more aromatic.

-How do you use the notes?
-Take a cloth and a nutcracker.
-Crack the nut in the cloth so that the chunks do not fall away.Crush the chunks in a mortar and then grind them into powder.
-The broken ngo hiomi can be easily rehydrated, after which you can easily grind it.
-If you don't like the rough work, let the nut absorb water in its entirety.
-Take your time, at least 24 hours.
+How to use the nuts?
+Take a cloth and a nutcracker.Crack the nut in the cloth so that the pieces do not jump away.
+Crush the pieces in a mortar and then grind them to a powder.
+The broken ngo hiomi can be rehydrated well, after which you can easily grind it.
+If you don't like the rough work, let the nut absorb water whole.
+Take your time for this, at least one day.

 Features

-- 100% seeds of the Afrostyrax lepidophyllus
+• 100% seeds of Afrostyrax lepidophyllus

 Assortment

-Gift packaging
+Gift wrapping

-- the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+• The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

-- for an overview of our gift packaging, please refer to the gift packaging section
+• For an overview of our gift packaging, please refer to the gift packaging section

 General advice